jessedi0n/openai-chatgpt-chrome-extension/README.md

-# OpenAI ChatGPT Chromium Extension
+# OpenAI ChatGPT Chrome Extension

 This extension uses the magic of OpenAI's GPT language models to ensure a seamless ChatGPT experience, enabling you to pose questions or make statements and receive instant model-generated responses — all without leaving your favorite website.